-GOVERNANCE AND BUSINESS ETHICS
+COVERNANCE AND BUSINESS ETHICS

-Material Matters Sustainable Development Goals ("SDGs") Governance Policies GOVERNANCE AND BUSINESS ETHICS 16 PEACE JUSTICE AND STRONG INSTITUTIONS Code of Conduct Whistleblowing Policy Anti-Bribery and Anti-Corruption Policy Work Ethics Code and Integrity Policy
+GOVERNANCE AND BUSINESS ETHICS Material Matters Sustainable Development Goals ("SDGs") Environmental policies Governance And Business Ethics 16 PEACE JUSTICE AND STRONG INSTITUTIONS Code of Conduct Whistleblowing Policy Anti-Bribery and Anti-Corruption Policy Work Ethics Code and Integrity Policy

 Overall sustainability efforts would hold less weight without strengthened institutions, rule of law and its relevant enforcements.
 In line with UN SDG 16, AAB upholds high standards of business ethics and compliance to safeguard the interests of both the business and stakeholders, thereby contributing to the implementation of multilateral agreements and supporting joint progress towards internationally agreed upon EESG goals.
-In FYE 2023 we have received zero (0) reports of corruption in our operations.
+In FYE 2024 we have received zero (0) reports of corruption in our operations.